 - 5 large eggs

-- 1 cup milk preferably whole or 2%
+- ¾ cup milk, preferably whole or 2%

-- 1/2 cup half and half
+- ½ cup half and half

-- 1/2 cup light brown sugar
+- ½ cup light brown sugar

 - 1 cup pumpkin puree

-- 1 1/2 teaspoons pumpkin pie spice
+- 1 ½ teaspoons pumpkin pie spice

 - 1 teaspoon pure vanilla extract

-- 2/3 cup light brown sugar packed
+- ⅔ cup light brown sugar, packed

-- 2/3 cup all purpose flour
+- ⅔ cup all purpose flour

-- 1 teaspoon pumpkin pie spice
+- ½ teaspoon pumpkin pie spice

 - pinch salt

-- 6 tablespoons unsalted butter softened
+- 6 tablespoons unsalted butter, softened

-- Maple syrup to serve
+- Maple syrup, to serve

-French toast preparation (allow at least 1 hour to soak):
+French toast (allow 3+ hours to soak):

-In a large bowl, whisk eggs, milk, half and half, brown sugar, pumpkin puree, pie spice, and vanilla.
+- In a large bowl, whisk eggs, milk, half and half, brown sugar, pumpkin puree, pie spice, and vanilla.

-Preheat oven to 350°F. Remove the French toast for 40-55 minutes, until puffed, golden brown, and set (check that the center is not too wet).
+- Bake the French toast for 40-55 minutes, until puffed, golden brown, and set (check that the center is not too wet).
 Baking time will depend on how deep your casserole dish is and whether you prefer your French toast more well done.
-Serve immediately with syrup, whipped cream and/or chopped nuts.
+Serve warm with syrup.
 Leftovers can be refrigerated.